The Haines Junction Mountain Fest 2018 details are being confirmed, please check back for updates on this page.

 FAT-BIKING GROUP RIDE:

-Weather-dependent, there will be a fat-biking group ride starting at the Da Ku Cultural Centre in Haines Junction on Sunday Dec 10 at Noon, going til 2 or 3pm.
+Weather-dependent, there may be a fat-biking group ride starting at the Da Ku Cultural Centre in Haines Junction.
 Destination to be decided.
 Please note this is not a guided trip, everyone must have all of their own equipment, safety gear, warm clothing, etc.

 ICE SKATING ON LAKES: